hanyulo/knowledge/computer_network/coursera_google/01_introduction/05_data_link_layer/03_dissecting_ethernet_frame.md

   * This contains all of the data from higher layers such as the IP, transport and application layers.
 * Frame Check Sequence
   * a 4-byte or 32-bit number that represents a checksum value for the entire frame.
-  * is calculated by performing what's known as a cyclical redundancy check (CRC) against the frame
+  * is calculated by performing what's known as a **cyclical redundancy check (CRC)** against the frame
   * important concept for data integrity
   * Anytime you perform a CRC against a set of data, you should end up with the same checksum number.
-  * make sure the receiver receive incourrpted data.
+  * make sure the receiver receive correct and intact data.
   * step by step
     1. a device ready to send data
     2. collect all information (assembled data)